gu-lseg/intro-to-programming/source/keywords.rst

 Assignment
 ==========
-In coding assignment is giving a value to a variable.
+In coding, assignment is giving a value to a variable.

 For example:
 x = 5